 States of a quantum system are represented by density operators (positive semidefinite unit-trace operators acting on a Hilbert space of dimension d).
 The set of all density operators of a system constitutes a convex subset of $\mathbb{R}^{d^2-1}$ ; this is the state space of the system.
-An understanding of the geometry of the state space is of fundamental importance.
+An understanding of the geometry of the state space is of fundamental importance [1, 2].
 The state space of a two-level system or qubit is the well-known Bloch (or Poincaré) sphere, while the generalized Bloch sphere of higher dimensional system is much richer, and more complex to visualize and analyze.
 When d is non-prime, it is possible that the system is composite, i.e. made up of two or more subsystems.
-For example a 4 dimensional system could be a single quantum system with four levels or classical states, or a pair of two-level systems (qubits).
-In the case of composite systems, the issue of separability becomes important, entanglement being a characteristic feature of quantum theory, and a key resource in quantum information processing.
+For example a 4 dimensional system could be a single quantum system with four levels or a pair of two-level systems or qubits.
+In the case of composite systems, the issue of separability becomes important, entanglement being a characteristic feature of quantum theory, and a key resource in quantum information processing [3].

-During a recent reading of the seminal paper by K. Życzkowski, P. Horodecki, A. Sanpera, and M. Lewenstein [1] on this subject-a paper which we had read several times in the past-the following passage therein captured our attention: "Our numerical results agree with these bounds, but to our surprise the probability that a mixed state $\rho \in \mathcal{H}2 \times \mathcal{H}2$ is separable exceeds 50%."
+During a recent reading of the seminal paper by K. Życzkowski, A. Sanpera, and M. Lewenstein [4] on this subject-a paper which we had read several times in the past-the following passage therein captured our attention: "Our numerical results agree with these bounds, but to our surprise the probability that a mixed state $\rho \in \mathcal{H}2 \times \mathcal{H}2$ is separable exceeds 50%."
 Their paper established an interesting analytical lower bound for the probability of separability (fractional volume of separable states) of a two-qubit system to be 0.302, and on numerical (Monte Carlo) estimation they found it to be definitely above 50%.
 An attempt to remove this 'surprise' element was the humble beginning of the study whose results are reported here.

 Compared to the quantum state space, the classical (statistical) state space of a d-state system is extremely simple.
 Indeed, it is the regular simplex $\Delta{d-1} \subset \mathbb{R}^{d-1}$ , the convex body defined by d equidistant vertices.
 The quantum state space itself can be viewed as the union of an orbit of simplices $\Delta{d-1}$ , and this fact is fundamental to both our point of view and analysis.
-Mutually commuting density operators constitute a simplex,
+Mutually commuting density operators constitute a simplex, and change of basis [determined by an unitary matrix $U \in SU(d)$ ] labels the points along the orbit of simplices.